-An Eastmont Intermediate-Junior-Senior High School student in athletics or performing activities is one who has signed the performance contract with intent to be a member of an interscholastic athletic squad or a member of a performing activities group.
+An Eastmont Junior-Senior High School student in athletics or performing activities is one who has signed the performance contract with intent to be a member of an interscholastic athletic squad or a member of a performing activities group.
 It is important for this individual to be first a good Citizen; second, a scholar; and third, an athlete or performer in an athletic or activity group.
 The role of athletics/activities is to add to the participant's personal development and total education.
 Once a 9-12 grade student-athlete has signed the code of conduct, the student-athlete will be responsible to adhere to the expectations through the end of their 12th grade year.
 The code of conduct will be in effect from the first day of fall practice until the last day of school each year.
 In addition, the student-athlete is on code while participating in summer camps, leagues and trips while representing the Eastmont School District.

 Further information is available in the Main Office.
-Please ask for an Athletic Packet as it has the complete information for all activities.